The Success of Ayama Korkor from Ghana

 Ayama Korkor is a kind, innovative, and determined mother from Eastern Ghana.
 Ayama is married and has four children, three sons, and a daughter.
 Her husband has very poor health and is unable able to work the long hours in farming as he once did.
 His income just wasn’t enough to provide for the family’s basic needs such as food, housing, and utilities.

 Ayama had the strong desire to improve the life of her family.
 She started her own business of selling smoked fish.
 She did not have access to any financial institutions to obtain additional funding to purchase more fish for her shop.
 She didn’t have any extended family that could loan her any money as well.
 Ayama didn’t give up and tried starting her business anyway.
-With little knowledge, she worked very hard and was able to bring in about $1.05 USD per day in profit.
+With little knowledge she worked very hard and was able to bring in about $1.05 USD per day in profit.
 It was at this time that Ayama was introduced to Mentors Ghana by a friend.
 Ayama attended the business training classes and qualified for her first loan of $105 USD.
-She was finally able to go to the whole sellers and purchase a larger stock of fish.
+She was finally able to go to the whole sellers and purchase a larger stock of fish, as a lower price for her.

 Word of her delicious smoked fish spread, and Ayama’s business continues to grow today.
 She appreciates the regular visits from Mentors Ghana to further progress her training and progress.